luizhenriquelongo/csv-processing-api/README.md

 We are not talking here about processing thousands of huge files in only one computer, that would be insane.

+### Time complexity (big O notation)
+Regarding time complexity, it is realy hard to estimate it when you are using some external library (did not have the time to go thorugh the entire codebase of each library used here).
+So just for sake of rught estimation we can make some guesses:
+1. If we assume that the number of unique songs (K) is much smaller than the number of rows in the CSV file (N), and the average size of each partition (P) and the average size of the result data (R) are not significantly large, we can drop those terms.
+This assumption is based on the observation that typically the number of unique songs is much smaller compared to the total number of rows in a large dataset.

+2. Since we are working with chunks of the CSV file, the size of each chunk (M) can be considered a constant or a small factor compared to the overall size of the file.
+Therefore, we can also drop this term.

+3. We are left with O(N + K) as the dominant terms.

+Just for clarity, the time complexity will relly on the total number of rows and the total number of unique songs, so the time to process a file will be impacted the most by these two variables.

 ## Tests
-The main application container and the celery worker are set to work with only 1Gb of RAM, so you can try it with files larger than this to check if everything is running fine.
+The main application container and the Celery worker are configured with 1GB of RAM.
+You can use the `script.py` provided in the `tests/` folder to create large CSV files for testing.

-Inside the `tests/` folder you will find a `script.py` file, use this module to create large csv files to be processed by the application.
-The output file will live in `/tests/static/`.
-So with this you can create larger `.csv` files to load test the application.
+The output file will be saved in `/tests/static/`.
+Feel free to test the application with files larger than 1GB to ensure smooth operation.

 ## TODOs

-- Testing, testing, testing: I have wroted just a small amount of tests due to time constraints.
+- Expand test coverage: I have wroted just a small amount of tests due to time constraints.
 - Improve API documentation.
-- Improve components configuration (e.g. mongo, rabbitmq, celery).
+- Enhance components configuration (e.g. mongo, rabbitmq, celery).
-- Improve logging.
+- Enhance logging capabilities.